miklt/EnergyView-FrontEnd/docs/README.md

 ### Testing and linting

+In order to commit, your code will be checked and should:
+1. Pass all unit tests (and those should have minimum code coverage).
+2. Pass all linters.

+You can run the pre-commit checks on-demand running the following commands:
+* To execute the pre-commit checks run `npm run pre-commit`.
   * To execute unit tests run `npm run test`.
+  * To execute the linters run `npm run lint`, to execute and solve fixable errors and warnings run `npm run lint-fix`.
-* To execute the TypeScript linter run `npm run lint:ts`, to execute and solve fixable errors run `npm run lint:fix-ts`.
+    * To execute the TypeScript linter run `npm run lint:ts`, to execute and solve fixable errors and warnings  run `npm run lint:ts-fix`.
+    * To execute the SCSS linter run `npm run lint:scss`, to execute and solve fixable errors and warnings  run `npm run lint:scss-fix`.

 ## Workflow